christiangryt/python_rel/flow/optimization-journey.md

 ### Problems

 Seems order of heap stacking affects if puzzle becomes solved.
 The program is not fast enough, i need to optimze more

+## Heap Optimization
+Order of solution quality (amount-constraints, Board Fill, amount-collissions).

+From preliminary tests if amount-constraints not first solution time explodes:

+    Suggests node sellection has no idea where to go.
+    Meaning those boards i can solve are solved because the solution requires few constraints

+    and NOT because it knows where to look (possible aspect of the problem)

+Thoughts:

+    Board Fill, Amount Collissions, Amount Constraints

+    Problems:

+        Amount Collissions logically harder to implement.
+Should take that battel some time

+## Astar path finding

+Thought:

+    Make A* prioritize paths more likely to be correct,

+        Ideally,
+            No pocket squares,
+            No unreachable Terminals,

+        Reallistically,
+            A* prioritize paths along edge of board